anthofflab/MimiSSPs.jl/README.md

 # Create the a model
 m = Model()

+# Set the time dimension for the whole model, which can run longer than an individual component if desired
+set_dimension!(m, :time, 1750:2300)

+# Add the SSPs component as imported from `MimiSSPs`
+add_comp!(m, MimiSSPs.SSPs, first = 2010, last = 2300)

-# Set dimensions, including time and the countries you wish to pull SSP data for, noting that you must provide a subset of the three-digit ISO country codes you can find here: `data/keys/MimiSSPs_ISO.csv`.
+# Set country dimension and related parameter: this should indicate all the countries you wish to pull SSP data for, noting that you must provide a subset of the three-digit ISO country codes you can find here: `data/keys/MimiSSPs_ISO.csv`.
 In this case we will use all of them for illustrative purposes.

-set_dimension!(m, :time, 1750:2300)

 all_countries = load(joinpath(@__DIR__, "data", "keys", "MimiSSPs_ISO.csv")) |> DataFrame
 set_dimension!(m, :countries, all_countries.ISO)

-# Add the SSPs component as imported from `MimiSSPs`
-add_comp!(m, MimiSSPs.SSPs, first = 2010, last = 2300)
+update_param!(m, :SSPs, :country_names, all_countries.ISO) # should match the dimension

 # Set parameters for `SSPmodel`, `SSP`, and `RCP` (Strings for inputs) as well as the country names, which should be a copy of what was used ot set the `countries` dimension
 update_param!(m, :SSPs, :SSPmodel, "IIASA GDP") update_param!(m, :SSPs, :SSP, "SSP1")
 update_param!(m, :SSPs, :RCPmodel, "Leach") update_param!(m, :SSPs, :RCP, "RCP1.9")
-update_param!(m, :SSPs, :country_names, all_countries.ISO)

 # Run the model
 run(m)